COVID-19 UPDATE: Due to the coronavirus shelter-in-place order, we're making some adjustments to our Congressional Art

-The Artistic Discovery Contest is open to all high school students in California's 15th Congressional District; a panel of local artists will select the winners.
+The contest is open to all high school students in California's 15th Congressional District; a panel of local artists will select the winners.
 The over-all winner of our district’s competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

-Art works entered in the contest may be up to 28” x 28” x 4” (including the frame) and may be up to 4 inches in depth.
-The art work may be
+Art works entered in the contest may be up to 26” x 26” x 4” (including the frame), two-dimensional, and no heavier than 15 pounds.
+The artwork may be:

 - Paintings – including oil, acrylics, and watercolor